-I am a Associate Research Scientist in the Department of Ophthalmology at Columbia University.
+I am a Principal Investigator and Associate Research Scientist in the Department of Ophthalmology at Columbia University.
 My focus is to provide clinically translatable impact using iPSC-derived retinal organoid-based approaches for the understanding and treatment of retinal degenerative diseases.
 I am currently developing gene augmentation and prime editing therapeutics for the amelioration of the phenotypic, histopathological, and molecular changes in inherited retinal disease (IRD) iPSC-derived retinal organoid models.

 I completed my Postdoctoral Fellowship in the team of Prof. Stephen H. Tsang at the Edward S. Harkness Eye Institute, Columbia University Irving Medical Center (CUIMC), in New York.
 I received my PhD degree from the Faculty of Medicine at Leiden University.
 There at the Department of Ophthalmology headed by my promoter Prof. Gré Luyten alongside the guidance of my Supervisor Assoc.
 Prof. Jan Wijnholds, I completed my PhD thesis entitled “The Retinal Crumbs Complex: From Animal Models and Retinal Organoids to Therapy”.